ArbiterLib/Arbiter/README.md

 However, Arbiter resolves individual dependencies _on demand_, allowing them to be loaded from anywhere—even different places for different versions!
 This doesn’t preclude using a centralized server, but means that it is not a requirement.

+### Parallelizable dependency installation

+Arbiter does not itself determine what “installing” a package means, but can provide information to the package manager about the installation process.

+Specifically, Arbiter understands when one package must be installed before another, and conversely when certain packages have no implicit relationship to each other.
+The package manager can use this information to download and install multiple packages concurrently, potentially reducing wait times for the end user.

 ### … and more to come

 For a full list of planned features, check out our [backlog](https://github.com/jspahrsummers/Arbiter/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement+sort%3Acreated-desc).
 If you’d be interested in making any of these a reality, please consider [contributing](CONTRIBUTING.md)!